swocketeer/STUFF/README.md

 tell me if im being rude or anything please. most times i dont know whether i am or am not

 dni:
+basic dni: homophobic , racist , ect.
+Proshippers DO NOT INTERACT WITH ME AT ALL please!